jedavies-dev/kiss-aarch64/README.md

 When first checking out the repo and you've set your KISS_PATH, be sure to run `kiss u` before building anything.
 This is to ensure the modules are checked out.

-# FAQ
-## How come this repo isn't updated very often?
-Is it behind x86_64 KISS?
-This repo includes the main KISS Linux repo as a module.
-Therefore whenever the main x86_64 repo is updated, this repo receives those updates also.
-There is no need for me to check version updates etc. to this repo - you will receive updates from the main KISS repo automatically.

-## Is Rust/Firefox provided?
-Not currently.
-I do not have time to maintail an aarch64-musl tarball since I am spending more time on [glasnost](https://glasnost.org/).
-Using a bootstrap from Void or Alpine may be possible in future.

-## How do I build a kernel for my device?
-Since the hardware configuration of ARM devices varies greatly, this will depend on your device.
-A good place to start is to determine what kernel your device is currently using (e.g. under some other distro).
-Is it a mainline kernel or a fork?
-You can copy the config from /proc/config.gz to build a new kernel, or you may be able to boot using a pre-built kernel from another distro.
-Bootloaders also will vary a lot across devices, so a good starting point is to check the setup of a known working distro for your device.

 ## Pinebook Pro instructions
 Create a partition on the eMMC drive or SD card, format, extract the tarball to it (using sudo), then write the bootloader files to the drive.